If you qualify, you can finance a new device that you pay for in monthly installments when you sign up for Google Fi

 Google works with Experian to check your credit history to see if you’re eligible.
 After the check, Google retains your information as required for ECOA (Equal Credit Opportunity Act) compliance.
 Google does share the info you provide with Experian.
 Experian can store and use your info for purposes such as updating your credit profile and marketing.

 You can check your remaining balance on your phone and pay it off at any time:

 - Open the Google Fi app or website.

 - In the "Account" tab, go to Manage Plan.

-- In the window that appears, you’ll see how much you’ve paid and how much you have left to pay.
+- In the window that appears, you’ll see how much you’ve paid and how much you've left to pay.

 - To pay your remaining balance, click Pay off device.

 The balance on your device will be charged on your next statement as “Device payment - full payoff.”

-Once you’ve paid off your remaining balance, you’ll no longer be billed the monthly payment on your phone.
+Once you’ve paid off your remaining balance, you’re no longer billed the monthly payment on your phone.

 FAQs about paying for your phone over time

 If you weren't approved, you may want to contact Experian at 1-888-EXPERIAN (1-888-397-3742) for questions related to your credit profile.

-If you decide to cancel your Google Fi service, you’ll need to pay in full what you owe on the phone.
-After you cancel your service, your remaining balance will be charged to the credit or debit card on your account.
-You’ll see the charge on your billing statement.
+If you decide to cancel your Google Fi service, you must pay in full what you owe on the phone.
+After you cancel your service, your remaining balance is charged to the credit or debit card on your account.
+You’ll find the charge on your billing statement.

 Yes.
-If you put your service on temporary hold, the monthly payments on your phone will still be charged to the credit or debit card on your account while your service is inactive.
+If you put your service on temporary hold, the monthly payments on your phone are still be charged to the credit or debit card on your account while your service is inactive.

 Can I pay for someone else's phone in installments?

 Once you've been approved to pay for a phone over time, you can finance a new phone and let someone else activate it.
 You must have at least one other phone active on your Google Fi account.

-The new financed phone will be listed in your account as inactive under "Devices."
-Installment payments will show up on your Google Fi bill.
-Service charges will be billed on the account using the phone.
+The new financed phone is listed in your account as inactive under "Devices."
+Installment payments show up on your Google Fi bill.
+Service charges are billed on the account using the phone.